Openbay/natsy/README.md

 - [ ] `on_error` handler so you can send a response (what's standard?)
 - [ ] config options for URL/host/port/etc.
 - [ ] config for restart behavior (default is to restart listening on any `StandardError`)
+- [ ] consider using child processes instead of threads

 ## Installation